Elizabeth Beaulieu, Certified Dog Behavior Consultant, and Accredited Dog Trainer (IAABC-CDBC, ADT)

 Like many others in the North Star pack, I began as a foster.
 I’m three years old, and in that three years I’ve never known a permanent home.
 This is because I’m feral; I was born on the streets and have little to no trust in most humans.
 I do not like being approached or touched, even by my family.

 I couldn’t bear the thought of having to start all over again in a new home, so I was adopted by the Beaulieu family.
 It will be a long road of building confidence in myself, and trusting that people aren’t out to hurt me.
-But I’m safe, well-fed, and despite my fears I do enjoy snuggling on the couch, and going for walks.
+But I’m safe, well-fed, and despite my fears I do enjoy resting on the couch, and going for walks.